Equipment Use & Borrowing Provisions

 Equipment reservations must be made through imc.commarts.wisc.edu.

-Equipment circulates out of the IMC Monday through Friday 8:00 AM to 4:00 PM.
+Equipment for CA 155, 355, 465, and 651 circulates out of the IMC Monday through 8:00 AM to 4:00 PM.
 No equipment checkouts, returns, or exchanges may occur in the IMC after these hours during the week or at any time on the weekend.
 Damaged equipment may be inspected outside of these hours at the discretion of the IMC staff.
 CA 155 and 355 students may reserve equipment for 24 hours (or Friday to Monday), up to twice a week.
-CA 465, 467, 468, 522, 609, 651 and 659 students may reserve equipment for one week.
+CA 465, 467, 468, 609, 651 and 659 students may reserve equipment for one week.
+No equipment reservations will be permitted between semesters.

 LATE EQUIPMENT PICK-UPS